 Next, spray your skin with a cooling face mist or essence to refresh, soothe, and give a touch of hydration.
 Give it a few minutes to fully sink in.
 Cooling mists can be also used on top of makeup, as well, if you’re in need of a little boost of hydration and some refreshment to your makeup.

 If the sun is still shining, then re-apply your sunscreen as well.
 It will be much nicer to reapply sunscreen to clean skin then to reapply over an old layer of sunscreen.
 Once again, you must use a ¼ teaspoon to get the full protection of your SPF.

-● If the walk from the kitchen to the bathroom is not a far one, consider keeping your skin care products in the fridge – especially your masks.
+- If the walk from the kitchen to the bathroom is not a far one, consider keeping your skin care products in your skincare fridge – especially your masks.
 This will make them extra soothing and cooling when you apply them, which is the most refreshing thing we can imagine after a long day out in the sun.

 - Carrying blotting sheets around can be really fabulous in summer!
 You can use them to absorb sweat and oil without disturbing your makeup.

 - Cool showers are so much more enjoyable when it’s hot out, and they will also help keep your skin fortified and hydrated in the summer.